Skip to main content

 “Free speech is endangered on college campuses, and so my hope is that commemorating the Free Speech Movement’s historic victory for student rights in 1964 will remind not just NYU but all educators and students that universities should respect rather than repress the right of students and faculty to engage in protest activity,” says Cohen.

 The cornerstone of the NYU Steinhardt commemoration will be held on Wednesday, October 30, at 6 p.m.
-ET at Bobst Library in the Chase North Reading Room and streaming live online.
+ET in the Colloquium Room at NYU's Global Center for Academic and Spiritual Life and streaming live online.
 The event will feature five speakers who are key players in the past and present of free speech on college campuses:

 • Bettina F. Aptheker, distinguished professor at UC Santa Cruz, who was a leader of the Free Speech Movement